-External Sensors
+• External Sensors

-All changes to the external sensors must be registered in this dialog box.
+All changes to external sensors are set in this dialog box.

-External Sensors dialog box, page 104
+External Sensors dialog box, page 120

+- View Sensor in 3D

+- A 3D view over the installation of multi beam and external sensors.

 - Planning

 - Open Job

 - Save Job

 - Save Job As

 - Clear Job

 - Send Grid and Job to Helmsman

 - Remove Grid and Job from Helmsman

+- Send Plan To External Host